Lasang3012/simpleBank/readme.md

 # Section 1: Working with database

-# 5. Sửa lại migrate và thêm entry và transfer database
+# 6. A clean way to implement database transaction in Golang